All Products

 • To ensure a successful upgrade, set the write suspension time to at least 30 minutes.

 • The upgrade must finish within 5 days.
-Therefore, the end date of the Write Suspension Time must be less than or equal to current date + 5 days.
+Therefore, the end date of the Time of Stopping Data Writing must be less than or equal to current date + 5 days.

 • To reduce the impact of write suspension on your business, set the write suspension time to a period during your off-peak hours.